-Level 1 - Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets.

-Level 2 - Other inputs that are directly or indirectly observable in the marketplace.
+- Level 1 Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets. - Level 2 Other inputs that are directly or indirectly observable in the marketplace. - Level 3 Unobservable inputs which are supported by little or no market activity.